100 Free Summer Activities for Kids - Baby Chick

 Little girl counting and learning basic sign language while being homeschooled by her mother on the sofa

-Here are three more free activities for kids to help keep them busy this summer.
+Here are a few more budget-friendly summer ideas to help keep kids busy this season.

 1. Interview a grandparent or other loved one about their life.
 Take note of their stories.